uswds/uswds-site/pages/ui-components/packages.md

 USWDS includes {{ packages | size }} packages — a package for each component or named class group (prefixed with `usa-`), and a handful of bundle packages that collect multiple components together (prefixed with `uswds-`).

 Using any package in your code will install the code for the component, plus dependency code related to that component.
-The following table each USWDS package, its full size, gzipped size, dependencies, and source code size.
+The following table shows each USWDS package with its gzipped size, full size, source code size, and dependencies.

 {% include packages-table.html %}

 ## What's in a package

 As of USWDS 3.0, the USWDS codebase is organized around packages.
-Packages live in the top-level `packages` directory, and include not only Sass styles, but JavaScript, Twig templates, test, assets, and sometimes content.
+Packages live in the top-level `packages` directory, and include not only Sass styles, but JavaScript, Twig templates, tests, assets, and sometimes content.
 Here's what you'll find in the `usa-accordion` package:

 ```
 ├── packages/